Pyg Track, Snowdon: Everything you need to know (Plus map)

 The Pyg Track runs east for the next 2km with the ridge of Crib Goch high above and Llyn Llydaw 200m below.
 It’s also at this point that the summit of Snowdon can be clearly seen straight ahead (if the weather allows).
 The route takes you directly through the basin of the Snowdon Horseshoe making for fantastic views of Crib Goch, Y Lliwedd and Crib y Ddysgl (Garnedd Ugain).

-You will soon leave Llyn Llydaw behind you and reach the smaller lake of Glaslyn directly under the summit pyramid.
-The path will arrive at a standing stone marker (SH 615 548) which indicated the split leading down to the Miners Track.
+You will soon leave Llyn Llydaw behind you and reach the smaller lake of Glaslyn directly under the Snowdon summit.
+The path will arrive at a standing stone marker (SH 615 548) which indicated the split leading down to the Miners’ Track.

-Continue along the Pyg Track which soon becomes more rugged and steep!
+Continue along the Pyg Track which soon becomes more steep!
 The final sections follow a zigzag route steeply up the mountain with Garnedd Ugain on your right.
 This section of the route can be challenging in terms of ascent compared to the last few sections so take is slow and save your energy.

 The path will emerge at the top and join the main Llanberis Path running alongside the Snowdon Mountain Railway.
 The path will also be marked with another large standing stone (SH 607 549) known as the finger stone.

 Follow the path heading south alongside the railway for the last gradual ascent to the summit.

-The descent for this guide takes you back to Pen-y-pass via the Miners Track.
-You can always head down to Llanberis is you took the bus from the village as the main Llanberis Path will take you directly in to the village and will save you getting the bus back from Pen-y-pass.
+You can also head down to Llanberis if you took the Sherpa Bus from the village as the main Llanberis Path will take you directly in to the village and will save you getting the bus back from Pen-y-pass.

 Leaving the summit of Snowdon head along the railway for 300m until you reach the large standing market stone indicating a right turn down to the Pyg Track/Miners Track.

 Turning right at the marker stone the Pyg Track steeply ascends down the zigzag path towards Glaslyn.